Neko-Box-Coder/ssLogger/README.md

 ----

 ### 🔜 TODOs:
+- Add script for running tests in different configurations
 - Add option for only showing time instead of both date and time
 - Add executable to merge thread logs together